top of page

 • Signed antenuptial contracts after 1984 that exclude accrual.

-In short, if the court finds that one spouse made significant contributions to the marriage – financial or not – it can order a fair distribution of assets, even if there was an ANC in place.
+In short, if the court finds that one spouse made significant contributions to the marriage – whether financial or not – it can order a fair distribution of assets, even if there was an ANC in place.

 Key Takeaways